Sub-Zero Repair · Bay Area

 What breaks.
 What we fix.

 Sealed-system leaks on the older 600 and 700 series show up as a slow loss of cooling on one side.
 The fresh-food drifts warm while the freezer stays cold, or the other way around.
+The dual-refrigeration layout is why one side fails alone, and our Sub-Zero 600 Series repair guide walks through the models, codes, and faults.
 Diagnosis means listening for the compressor cycle, reading the suction line temperature, and pulling the lower kickplate to check the evaporator.
 We carry refrigerant gauges, micron meters, and a recovery machine on every truck because a Sub-Zero seal job done wrong is a $4,000 callback.

 Condenser-fan and evaporator-fan motors are the next bucket.
 The Classic 36-inch and 48-inch units pull the condenser air across a coil that cakes up with dust in two years if the grille gets blocked by a panel.
 We pull the unit, brush and vac the coil, and check the fan motor bearings.
 If the fan is running but the bearing is dry, it will seize within months.